Open Graded Base for Paver Projects| Unilock Contractors

 • It can be used for all product sizes

-• There is no room for insects to nest under the pavers
+• There is no room for weeds insects love or for insects to nest under the pavers

-• The materials are workable in essentially any climate, as well as inclement weather
+• The materials are workable in essentially any climate, as well as inclement weather—open graded bases can be installed and compacted even when it rains, without the mess quickly becoming a problem

 From the Field